The choice between ERP and BPM tools can be quite tricky for companies because both solutions cut across what your business needs to succeed.

 Why do companies use BPM?

-Business process management comes in handy in organizations where work is designed around processes with clearly defined workflows, or rather where a repeatable number of steps are required to get a specific result time and again.
+Business process management comes in handy in organizations where work is designed around processes with clearly defined workflow, or rather where a repeatable number of steps are required to get a specific result time and again.

 Speed